In a previous post I briefly touched on how climate affects your game and ultimately your choice of strings.

 Higher temperatures cause the ball to move faster as the, heat softened, rubber core becomes more pliable and easier to propel.

 For cold weather players, polyester shouldn't be your first choice.
-If it's control you are looking for, in these conditions, you should consider a thick gauge synthetic gut or multifilament string.
+If it's control you are looking for, in these conditions, you should consider a thick gauge nylon or multifilament string.
 This will increase your level of control without sacrificing too much on the power front.
-Synthetic gut and multifilament are softer strings and it is this elasticity that gives it the power.
+Nylon and multifilament are softer strings and it is this elasticity that gives it the power.
 It also, during the winter months, makes it more comfortable on your cold arm.

 Regardless of what string you use, the very least you should be doing is changing your tension as the climate changes because the tension that gives you control during the hotter months will feel stone dead in the colder months.